 The teams came out to a two-thirds-full stadium, and the locals gave a mild effort at singing their anthem, which I couldn’t recognize or even make out and therefore had to look up.

 Turns out it’s Mull of Kintyre, which was released by Paul McCartney and Wings in 1977; Forest fans just changed the words to match their glorious travels, and it stuck.

 Since 2008, the PA system has been playing it to get it started.

 Here it is with the lyrics:

 The game was pretty entertaining; if either team possessed any class in front of goal it would have been 2-2 at halftime.
-Instead, it was 0-0 – although it must be said that Forest’s striker Nicklas Bendtner cracked an absolute cruise missile of a strike off the crossbar from what seemed like 45 yards.
+Instead, it was 0-0, although it must be said that Forest’s striker Nicklas Bendtner cracked an absolute cruise missile off the crossbar from what seemed like 45 yards.
 It was astonishing; Fulham were fortunate.